shlokgalav/Cricket-ball-physics/notes/0_project_overview.md

 The ball moves under the influence of gravity and air resistance, but this model will consider the change in trajectory due to bounce while ignoring swing and spin.

 ### Version 3A: Pace Bowling and Swing
-The model includes sideways movement caused by aerodynamic effects, such as the Magnus effect.
+The model includes sideways movement caused by aerodynamic effects, such as seam-induced swing.

-### Version 3A: Pace Bowling and Swing
+### Version 3B: Pace Bowling and Swing
+The model includes sideways movement caused by aerodynamic effects, such as seam-induced swing.
+Additionally, this model includes bounce while ignoring spin.

-### Version 4: Spin Bowling and Surface Interaction
+### Version 4A: Spin Bowling and Surface Interaction
 The model examines how spin and pitch friction affect the turn after a bounce.
+This model includes the Magnus effect due to its relevance in a spinning cricket ball.

+### Version 4A: Spin Bowling and Surface Interaction
+The model examines how spin and pitch friction affect the turn after a bounce.
+This model includes the Magnus effect due to its relevance in a spinning cricket ball.
+This model will also consider surface interaction with the pitch as the ball spins, which includes pitch friction.

 ## Initial Assumptions
 - The ball is treated as a point mass.